LemonAppDev/konsist/DeveloperReadme.md

     - with prefix `num` and the name of the X item in the plural number
         - Specifies how many items there are.
 - functions
-    - with prefix `count` and the name of the X item in the plural number with `predicate` lambda parameter
-        - Specifies how many items satisfies given predicate.
     - with prefix `has` and the name of the X item in the plural number
-        - Specifies whether declaration has any X items.
+        - Specifies whether declaration has any item.
     - with prefix `has` and the name of the X item in the singular number with
   parameters: `(koXDeclaration: KoXDeclaration, vararg koXDeclarations: KoXDeclaration)`
-        - Specifies whether declaration has at least one specified X item.
+        - Specifies whether declaration has at least one specified item.
     - with prefix `hasAll` and the name of the X item in the plural number with
       parameters: `(koXDeclaration: KoXDeclaration, vararg koXDeclarations: KoXDeclaration)`
-        - Specifies whether declaration has all specified X items.
+        - Specifies whether declaration has all specified items.

 ### Naming Conventions For List Extensions When Provider Has Property With `List<KoXDeclaration>` Type
 We have the same three options like above.